camel-chased/cls.js/README.md

 You don't need type checking and declaring default values in each function (it can be frustrating sometimes).
 Furthermore you will be able to generate documentation from your classes automaticly - clsjs will do it for you.
 In the future it will also have basic tests out of the box, so when you write some class, basic test will be waiting to launch.
 clsjs don't need to be compiled to javascript - it is pure javascript.
-If you want to speed up clsjs developement just give it a star!

 ```js
 var MyClass = cls('MyClass',function(){return {